mohamedamine99/YOLOv8-custom-object-detection/README.md

 These files are organized in the following structure:
 - A folder named `images` containing folders for each set : `training`, `validation` and `testing` containing all the images used for training validation and testing the YOLO model.
-- A folder named `labels` containing  containing folders for each set : `training`, `validation` and `testing`, containing the corresponding label files for each image.
+- A folder named `labels` containing  folders for each set : `training`, `validation` and `testing`, containing the corresponding label files for each image.
 Each label file should have the same name as its corresponding image file and be in the YOLO format.

 ```
 ├── images/